-Like Travelling, exercise, good health and detest smoking.
+I like travelling, exercise, good health and I detest smoking.

 Life is not a bed of roses, anyone that believes that is living in a fairy tale book or has been watching too much drama TV.
-There is no such thing as a perfect person or a perfect life, because everyone has their faults, and most people have obstacles to encounter in life.
-It is important to be able to accept those things.
+There is no such thing as a perfect person or a perfect or easy life, because everyone has their faults and most people have obstacles to encounter in life, it is important to be able to accept those things.

 Interests include travel, exercise, reading, news, politics, music, movies, sport, documentaries, food, cooking.

 Long-distance relationships can lead to couples becoming closer and developing stronger bonds than normal relationships, a study has found.

 The findings contradict the commonly-held belief that long-distance relationships do not work due to the strain they place on couples.

 The new research on romantic couples has revealed that those who lived apart and rarely saw each other tended to feel more intimate towards each other.

 These couples also tended to disclose more about their feelings to each other than couples who met regularly face to face, the Daily Telegraph reported.